Harry Edwards (sociologist): Career

-In 1989, Edwards drew criticism for scheduling a midterm examination for one of his classes on Yom Kippur.

 In 2014, the University of Texas at Austin established a lecture forum in Edwards' name, the "Dr. Harry Edwards Lectures on Sport and Society".
-However, in the 2016, Edwards rescinded all association and affiliation with the lecture forum as a result of the implementation of the State of Texas "campus concealed carry law" at the university.
+However, in 2016, Edwards rescinded all association and affiliation with the lecture forum as a result of the implementation of the State of Texas "campus concealed carry law" at the university.

 Edwards is a commentator in 2016 documentary miniseries O.J.: Made in America.
 He also made a cameo appearance as himself in the 2019 film High Flying Bird.
+He also appeared in the documentary The Stand: How One Gesture Shook the World about the protest by Carlos and Smith at the 1968 Summer Olympics.

 Publications

 In addition to articles and essays in Sports Illustrated and Psychology Today, Edwards has written the following: